Graph inverse semigroups: their characterization and completion: The characterization theorem

-There are many naturally occurring examples of $E^{\ast}$-unitary inverse monoids and it is a condition that is easy to verify.
-In particular, the graph inverse semigroups are $E^{\ast}$-unitary.
-More generally, an inverse semigroup is called an {\em inverse $\wedge$-semigroup} if each pair of elements has a meet.
+An inverse semigroup is called an {\em inverse $\wedge$-semigroup} if each pair of elements has a meet.
+Since graph inverse semigroups are $E^{\ast}$-unitary by Proposition~\ref{prop: lenz} the proof of the following is immediate by Lemma~\ref{le: jinxy}.